-- Scheduling, enough time

-- Riggers involved in planning

 - Having a plan B (and C)

 - Training skills, knowledge and experience

-- Cooperation

 - Shared responsibility

-- Understanding from others
+- Understanding from

-- · Working in a team
+- Working in a team

 - Turning stress positive

 Personally, it was interesting to see that the responsibility did not come up as a cause for stress in the discussions among riggers: it is something that seems to be accepted as part of the job.
 But who takes care of the rigger if something goes wrong?
 What is the safety net for a rigger?
 Most of the time there are no safety protocols on the mental effect of being responsible for the rigging and safety in a circus school.
 It would be important to comprehend what it means to take all that responsibility.
 How to deal with an accident?
 How to follow-up?
 Can we think about a psychological follow-up for riggers?
 Are there mental health programs that schools could share each other?
 How to practice the acceptance when a mistake happens?